 The Jean Donovan Summer Fellowship is named in honor of Jean Donovan, an American woman who lived, worked, and died in solidarity with the impoverished and oppressed of El Salvador in the 1980s.
-The Jean Donovan Summer Fellowship is designed to encourage and support students who desire to deepen their understanding of social justice issues through a summer community-based learning experience of 5-7 weeks.
-The Fellowship provides $2,000 in grant funding to recipients.
-All students who will be returning to Santa Clara University for the following year are eligible.
+The Jean Donovan Summer Fellowship is designed to encourage and support undergraduate students who desire to deepen their understanding of social justice issues through a summer community-based learning experience of 5-7 weeks.
+The Fellowship provides $2,000 in grant funding to recipients who work a minimum of 30 hours/week with a non-profit organization locally, domestically, or abroad.
+All undergraduate students who will be returning to Santa Clara University for the following year are eligible.
 The grant is intended to help cover costs for the summer experience, such as travel, lodging, and program costs.
 It may also be used as a stipend for students who engage in unpaid work in the community closer to home.
 It may not be used toward formal study abroad programs.

 Laurie Laird was instrumental in implementation of the Jean Donovan Fellowship when it was created in 2000 through a gift from the Jesuit Community and leadership from Catherine Wolff.
 Students were seeking to deepen their commitment to social justice and were limited with options as many community-based and local organizations did not have the resources to offer a funding, which students needed to assist with expenses for the following academic year.
 Through Laurie's leadership the structure for the Fellowship including a comprehensive preparation process and post-experience retreat.
 There have been over 150 Fellows who have served throughout the world since the Fellowship was created.
 Many of these Fellows have considered Laurie as a mentor to them on their journey to live more fully into the Ignatian values of solidarity, simplicity and compassion.